Meet Kolbe

 I’m Kolbe.

 Slow.
 Relational.
-Incarnational.
+Embodied.

-I’ve touched the deep wounds in my life and emerged from the shadows—alive.
+I’ve touched the deep wounds in my life and emerged from the shadows.
+Alive.

 Now I’m here to hold space for you, as others did for me.

-To be real, to laugh and cry, to listen and learn, to create, to mess up, to grow, to play—
+To be real, to laugh and cry, to listen and learn, to create, to mess up, to grow, to play.

-to be truly with you.
+To be truly with you.

 When I pray, “Thy Kingdom come, Thy will be done,”